LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 ## Using

 The `Using` factory method allows you to bind the lifetime of a resource to the lifetime of an observable sequence.
 The method takes two callbacks: one to create the disposable resource and one to provide the sequence.
-This allows everything to be lazily evaluated—these callbacks are invoked when code calls `Subscribe` on the `IObservable<T>` that this method returns.
+This allows everything to be lazily evaluated.
+These callbacks are invoked when code calls `Subscribe` on the `IObservable<T>` that this method returns.

 ```csharp
 public static IObservable<TSource> Using<TSource, TResource>(